-Caveat: If I’m going on a trip, I have nothing against a clean, faceless hotel — when you’re traveling, especially to a town you don’t know well, there’s comfort in knowing but to expect.
-But if I have the option, I’d rather stay somewhere inspiring — someplace with interesting architecture, historic charm, really great decor, or a setting that offers more than a blocky (if dependable) row of doors outside a parking lot.
+If I’m going on a trip, I have nothing against a clean, faceless hotel — when you’re traveling, especially to a town you don’t know well, there’s comfort in knowing what to expect.
+But if I have the option, I’d rather stay somewhere inspiring — someplace with interesting architecture, historic charm, really great decor, or a setting that offers more than a row of doors outside a parking lot.

 Relate?
 Then I think you’ll appreciate this roundup.
 For those of you who could use a little escape from Nashville — maybe a long weekend, somewhere peaceful but not too long a drive away — I’ve cobbled together some of the nearby lodging options I keep in my back pocket, all within a couple hours of home.